-The diameter of the ring determines the angle.
+The diameter of the ring determines the angle – wider ring = steeper angle.

 Use this design to give all kinds of materials and parts a new purpose.
 The legs don’t even have to be the same diameter or length – all three legs can be different.

-It also works with 4 legs but loses stability and becomes harder to align.
+It also works with 4 legs but becomes harder to adjust.

 2 Variations & Forks